lhinjy/Genshin_Maintenance/README.md

 <b>streamlit run main.py</b>

 # Some final words
 I really REALLY REALLY wanted to implement the 3rd option( 1st:country, 2nd:time zone), by geolocation.
-Sadly, the idea is not visible due to the potential costs :(
+Sadly, the idea is not feasible due to the potential costs :(